TrackCore-F: Deploying Transformer-Based Subatomic Particle Tracking on FPGAs: Implementation and results

 The utilised test bench is an ARM Zynq UltraScale+ MPSoC ZCU102 evaluation kit.
 The on-board EG device (ZU9EG) consists of a Quad-Core ARM Cortex-A53 Processing Unit (PU) and a Programmable Logic (PL) with the following specification~\cite{AMD:2025:Zynq}: System Logic Cells 599\,550, Configurable Logic Block (CLB) Flip-Flops 548\,160, CLB LUTs 274\,080, Distributed RAM (Mb) 8.8, Block RAM (Mb) 32.1, DSP Slices 2\,520.

-A variety of tooling has to be used in a progression to achieve a deployable synthesised kernel.
-In particular, for pre-trained ML models, we have taken advantage of the following: \begin{itemize} \item PyTorch: Our models are provided in the PyTorch format, which could optionally be used for quantization. \item ONNX: Open Neural Network Exchange (ONNX) is an open-source format for representing ML models, which reveals low-level operations, input/output dimensions, data types, and weight Tensor values (if present) per operation.
-We have used the ONNX format for quantization as well. \item AMD Vitis HLS 2022.2: Vitis High-Level Synthesis (HLS) is a tool from AMD (previously Xilinx), enabling C/C++, or OpenCL descriptions of hardware to be synthesised into Register Transfer Level (RTL) implementations targeting FPGAs. \item AMD Vivado 2022.2: Vivado Design Suite is used to integrate and configure the IP designed using Vitis HLS with the Zynq MPSoC and synthesise the final bitstream. \item PYNQ: Python Productivity for Zynq (PYNQ) is a Python-based development environment designed for AMD's Zynq SoCs.
+A variety of tools must be used in sequence to obtain a deployable synthesised kernel.
+In particular, for pre-trained ML models, the following have been used: \begin{itemize} \item PyTorch: Models are provided in the PyTorch format, which could optionally be used for quantization. \item ONNX: Open Neural Network Exchange (ONNX) is an open-source format for representing ML models, which reveals low-level operations, input/output dimensions, data types, and weight Tensor values (if present) per operation.
+The ONNX format is utilised for quantization as well. \item AMD Vitis HLS 2022.2: Vitis High-Level Synthesis (HLS) is a tool from AMD (previously Xilinx), enabling C/C++, or OpenCL descriptions of hardware to be synthesised into Register Transfer Level (RTL) implementations targeting FPGAs. \item AMD Vivado 2022.2: Vivado Design Suite is used to integrate and configure the IP designed using Vitis HLS with the Zynq MPSoC and to synthesise the final bitstream. \item PYNQ: Python Productivity for Zynq (PYNQ) is a Python-based development environment designed for AMD's Zynq SoCs.
 PYNQ enables interaction with the Zynq PL. \end{itemize}